Higher, faster, further, slower

-In our daily live, sport, technology development, everything is about getting things better, faster or move things further.
-It is very hard to remember that inventing something slower than before was celebrated as an innovation, but this is exactly what has happened to Automotive Ethernet.
+In our daily lives, sport, technology development, everything is about getting things better, faster or moving things further.
+It is very hard to remember that inventing something slower than before was celebrated as an innovation, but this is exactly what has happened to automotive Ethernet.

-First 100MBit/s and 1000MBit/s versions were developed and introduced to the market successfully with physical layers that allows auto-negotiation for simplified system integration.
-Towards the end of the last decade, an automotive Ethernet version supporting just 10MBit/s was developed with a physical layer not compatible to the 100MBit/s and 1GBit/s version; a clear downgrade in performance.
+First, 100MBit/s and 1000MBit/s versions were developed and introduced to the market successfully with physical layers that allow auto-negotiation for simplified system integration.
+Towards the end of the last decade, an automotive Ethernet version supporting just 10MBit/s was developed with a physical layer not compatible with the 100MBit/s and 1GBit/s versions; a clear downgrade in performance.

-In this first part we are giving a brief overview about CAN XL and 10MBit/s Ethernet, what are the differences between them.
-In the second part we describe potential use-cases and what the implications to hardware and software will be.
+In this first part we are giving a brief overview of CAN XL and 10MBit/s Ethernet, what are the differences between them.
+In the second part, we describe potential use cases and what the implications to hardware and software will be.

 Figure 3 shows the CAN XL frame format, names the different field regions, and indicates where the nominal bit time is used and where the high-speed bit time starts.
-Following the key-changes are briefly explained – as you see, nearly everything was updated.
+The key changes are briefly explained – as you see, nearly everything was updated.

-Priority ID – This 11 bit long field is what was previously called the “base identifier”.
-CAN XL only supports 11 bit in this first arbitration field.
+Priority ID – This 11-bit long field is what was previously called the “base identifier”.
+CAN XL only supports 11 bits in this first arbitration field.

 XLF, resXL – These two bits (XLF being recessive and resXL being dominant) code that the following frame is a CAN XL data frame.

-SDT – The “service data unit type” is an upper layer information to describe the type of the payload.
+SDT – The “service data unit type” is an upper layer of information to describe the type of the payload.
 This field is comparable to the EtherType in Ethernet protocol.
-SDT are defined by CiA 611-1.
+SDT is defined by CiA 611-1.

 SEC – This bit indicates if the frame holds simple or extended content in the payload and is provided from the upper layer.

-DLC – The data length code field has the same meaning as in previous version.
-With this 11 bit long field, a data field from 1 byte to 2048 bytes is indicated.
+DLC – The data length code field has the same meaning as in previous versions.
+With this 11-bit long field, a data field from 1 byte to 2048 bytes is indicated.

 PCRC – The preface CRC field is a CRC calculated over most of the bits from the arbitration field and control fields explained so far.
 The aim is to get additional protection over the header information.